ehightowerrojas/ehightowerrojas.github.io/course.md

 ### Schedule

 August 26 - September 25, 2025 | Every Tuesday & Thursday, 5 - 6 PM PST

+## See What Past Students Have to Say!

+"Yes, I would definitely recommend this class to someone else because it combines hands-on learning with practical, real-world applications.
+It not only teaches the technical side of AI and data analysis but also emphasizes creativity, problem-solving, and ethical responsibility.
+The class makes complex concepts easy to understand, encourages collaboration, and helps you build skills that are valuable for both academic and career paths." - Joseph Chase

 ## Invest in Your Child’s Future!